lmaonator/mangadlmao/README.md

 ## Configuration

-You can get the location of the configuration file by running `mangadlmao -c`
+You can get the location of the configuration file by running `mangadlmao -c` or specify a custom path with `mangadlmao --config=/custom/location/config.yml`

 The configuration file format is YAML: